PowerShell vs CMD: Unlocking the Power of Windows

 You can pipe lots of CMDlets together to create extensive chains of commands, like a conveyor belt of workers adapting something and passing it on to the next person.

-Piping aside, this kind of object-oriented programming will be familiar to developers who work in languages like Python.
+Piping aside, this kind of object-oriented programming will be familiar to developers who work with languages like Python.
 You can even make the object give up certain information about itself using the object's name, a dot, and the property name.
-For example:$message.Length returns 21
+For example: $message.Length returns 21

-You can create CMDlets yourself in a variety of languages, like Microsoft's own C#.
-An alternative approach to creating your own PowerShell programs is to write scripts, which are collections of PowerShell commands collected together into a file that you can run.
+You can create CMDlets yourself in a variety of languages, including Microsoft's own C#.
+An alternative approach to creating your own PowerShell programmes is to write scripts, which are collections of PowerShell commands collected together into a file that you can run.
 Although cmd.exe also allows scripts, PowerShell provides its own interactive scripting environment (PowerShell ISE) with a range of extra features like Intellisense, which gives you context-aware method and property options as you're typing.

 There's another thing PowerShell gives you that cmd.exe doesn't: the ability to create modules.
 These are packages of related scripts and/or CMDlets that call upon each other to help carry out a bigger task.
 You can share lots of complementary scripts and CMDlets far more easily as a module.
 Sharing is a big part of the PowerShell story.
 For example, there's a PowerShell gallery containing thousands of scripts and modules from developers.

 PowerShell has expanded over the years, with new facilities including classes (objects that you can use as templates for other objects), and integration with tools like Visual Studio Code - which is available for both the native Windows and open source versions.